 How Content Is Changing And What Marketers Need To Know [Survey Data]

 Content marketing is hitting a very important inflection point.
-What do you need to do to keep up with its development?
+Find out what you need to do to keep up with its development.

 Most brands got on board with content marketing by creating general, untargeted content.
 Now, those brands are evolving past that; they’re creating content that maps to the position of the buyer in his or her journey.

 (The buyer’s journey refers to the buyer’s progression through a research and consideration phase, culminating in a purchase.)